James Pike: Personal life and death

 After five days, Pike's body was found on September 7, 1969, south of the route his wife had taken.
 He had found a large pool of water in a shaded area of the canyon bed, but instead of remaining there, continued to follow what he thought was his wife's route, leaving a trail of a map, undershorts, sunglasses, and her contact lens case, to indicate the path he had taken.
 Pike was apparently climbing a steep canyon wall in Wadi Mashash when he slipped and fell more than 60 feet to his death.
 The date of death on the burial certificate is "(?)
 September 2, 1969"; some sources cite it as between September 3 and 7.
 He was buried in the Protestant cemetery in Jaffa, Israel, on September 8, 1969.

 In literature

 Bishop Pike was an inspiration for the character of Timothy Archer in Philip K. Dick's book The Transmigration of Timothy Archer.
 Dick and Pike were friends; Pike had officiated at Dick's 1966 wedding to Nancy Hackett, Maren Hackett Bergrud's stepdaughter.

+He is likewise mentioned several times in Dick's alternate history novel Radio Free Albemuth as one victim of a series of assassinations of prominent citizens orchestrated to clear the way for the book's villain to assume the US Presidency.

 Joan Didion wrote about Pike and the building of the Grace Cathedral in her collection of essays The White Album (1979).

-E.L.
-Doctorow incorporated Pike as a mentor for his fictionalized character, Reverend Dr. Thomas Pemberton, in his novel City of God (2000).
-In a prayer, Pemberton reveals the story of his search to escape ritualization and find illumination in the wilds of Africa, in the same way that Pike ventured into the wilderness around Jerusalem in an attempt to connect to the historical Jesus.
+E. L. Doctorow's 2000 novel City of God features Pike as a mentor to his fictional character, Reverend Dr. Thomas Pemberton.
+In a prayer, Pemberton reveals the story of his search to escape ritualization and find illumination in the wilds of Africa, in the same way that Pike ventured into the wilderness around Jerusalem in an attempt to connect with the historical Jesus.